hybridsjs/hybrids/docs/store/model.md

 # Model

-The model definition is based on plain object with a JSON-like structure of default values for the instances.
+The model definition is based on a plain object with a JSON-like structure of default values for the instances.
 Each definition creates its own global space for the data.
-The store identifies the space by the reference to the definition, so no register step is required, which should be done programmatically.
-You just define the model structure, and start using it with the store.
+The store identifies the space by reference to the definition, so no register step is required, which should be done programmatically.
+You just define the model structure and start using it with the store.

-The model can represents a singleton with only one instance, or it can have multiple instances with unique identifiers.
+The model can represent a singleton with only one instance, or it can have multiple instances with unique identifiers.
 Each instance of the model is immutable, so updating its state always produces a new version of the model.
 However, models can reference each other.
-The instance itself does not have to be updated if its related model changes - the immutable are only the bounds, not the values.
+The instance itself does not have to be updated if its related model changes - the immutable is only the bound, not the value.

 ## Type

-The store supports three types of the models:
+The store supports three types of models:

 * Singleton with only one instance
 * Enumerables with multiple instances